It might sound like a simple question with a straightforward answer, but nothing is really straightforward when it comes to state politics.

 Every two years, athletes from all countries of the world gather to compete in the Winter or Summer Olympic Games.
 For many people, this monumental sporting event is their first encounter with some of the smaller, lesser-known countries of the world.

-The International Olympic Committee as National Olympic Committees claims 206 members, although there are only 195 U.N. recognized countries.
+The International Olympic Committee claims 206 members, although there are only 195 U.N.-recognized countries.
 That’s because the Olympics is less rigid in its definition of what constitutes a nation, and allows some dependent territories that are partially self-governed to take part in the games.